MicrosoftDocs/customer-voice/cv-docs/manage-projects.md

     The **Copy project to** screen is displayed.

-3. To copy your project in the same environment you are currently working in, select the environment under the **Current location** section.
+3. To copy your project in the same environment you are currently working in, select the environment listed under the **Current location** section.

-4. To copy your project to another environment, expand **All locations**, and select an environment.
+4. To copy your project to a different environment, expand **All locations**, and select an environment.

 5. After selecting an environment, select **Copy**.
 A notification is displayed at the top-right corner when the project is copied to the selected location.